arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 ### Testing Secondary Adapters

-When it's time to implement the right side adapters, we are most interested in making sure the integration to the external technology works correctly.
+When it's time to implement the right side adapters, we want to test that the integration to the 3rd party technology works correctly.
 Instead of connecting to a remote database or service, we can containerize the database or service and configure the subject under test to connect to that.

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-secondary-adapter-integration-test.svg" caption="Testing the secondary adapters" >}}